tariqkb/dropwizard-jooq/README.md

 @JooqConfiguration(transactional = false) Configuration config
 ```
 Requests that are not transactional depend on the given jOOQ `ConnectionProvider` of the default jOOQ `Configuration`.
-In other words, non-transactional requests will use a copy of the default `Configuration`. the `JooqBundle` will
+In other words, non-transactional requests will use a copy of the default `Configuration`.
+Note that the `JooqBundle` will
-automatically create a `DataSourceConnectionProvider` for the default `Configuration`
+automatically create a `DataSourceConnectionProvider` for the default `Configuration`.

 ###Tenancy